lucaslin/BnLCharts/README.md

 ===
 There are some prerequisites for developers: A basic understanding of Angular and D3 are required to use BnlCharts, a much deeper understanding of D3 is required to build custom directives.

 BnlCharts is pretty new (started 8/15) and still has a lot of maturing to do.
 I think it has a novel and better approach given where D3 and Angular are today.
-Technology shifts make make this library unnecessary, however I consider it an interesting design pattern for building a declarative system on top of a functional system.
+Technology shifts may make make this library unnecessary, however I consider it an interesting design pattern for building a declarative system on top of a functional system.

 How it works
 ---